 To learn more about Early Alert, please contact Orla Downey at email@example.com or 617-573-8099.

 How do I see if a professor has issued an Early Alert for me?

-You’ll receive an email indicating that an Early Alert has been issued and instructing you to access MySuffolk for more details.
-There, you will learn which of your professors has submitted your name and for what reasons.
+You’ll receive an email indicating that an Early Alert has been issued and instructing you to access SSC for more details.
+There you will learn which of your professors has submitted your name and for what reasons.

 Why did I receive an Early Alert?
-I am doing fine.This question demonstrates the purpose of Early Alert.
+I am doing fine."Doing fine" means something different to everyone.
 Sometimes students' expectations and perceptions differ from their professors.
 Early Alerts are not a grade but a way for your professor to voice a warning and concern.
 Speak to your professor immediately to seek clarification.

 If I didn't receive an Early Alert, can I assume that I am performing adequately in all of my class?